Indonesia's Pertamina says plugging undersea oil spill in Java will take weeks

 Boots & Coots, a well control company that handled a similar spill in the Gulf of Mexico, has been hired to help control the situation, Samsu said.

-Pertamina has set up an emergency center in Karawang and promised to compensate fishermen, he said.
+Pertamina has set up an emergency centre in Karawang and promised to compensate fishermen, he said.

 “The cause is still being thoroughly and deeply investigated.
 Early indications showed pressure anomalies that resulted in gas bubbles, followed by oil spill,” Samsu said.